sjoblomj/jorsys/content/formats/mpq/index.md

 # The MoPaQ Archive Format

-© 2006-2010 Justin Olbrantz (Quantam) and Jean-Francois Roy (BahamutZERO).
-All Rights Reserved.
+By Justin Olbrantz (Quantam) and Jean-Francois Roy (BahamutZERO), 2006-2010

-Distribution and reproduction of this specification are allowed without limitation, as long as it is not altered; however, linking to [this authoritative copy](https://web.archive.org/web/20120222093346/https://wiki.devklog.net/index.php?title=The_MoPaQ_Archive_Format) is preferrable, to ensure that everyone has access to the most recent version.
-Quotation in other works is freely allowed, as long as the source and author of the quote are stated.

 ## Introduction to the MoPaQ Format